shuftipro/Android-SDK/verification-without-ocr/README.md

 	Provide text in the string format which will be verified from a given proof.

 * ## Asyncronous Feedback
-	Required: **Yes**
-	Type: **boolean**

-	If async value is set to **true** you'll instantly get the user's control back so you don't have to wait for the verification results.
+	If **async** value is set to **true** in the instance you'll instantly get the user's control back so you don't have to wait for the verification results.
 When a request is completed you'll automatically get a callback.

 ## Response Logging